Wildflower Extravaganza, Eagle Cap Wilderness, Oregon

 Eagle Cap is Oregon’s largest wilderness area, perched in the stunning Wallowa Mountains.
 Our service trip, focusing on trail restoration and repair, enhances access to this remarkable and remote area in the state’s northeastern corner.
 Participants can expect satisfying work, a couple days off to explore this impressive area, great food, and camaraderie with other wilderness adventurers.
 We volunteers play crucial roles in helping to preserve the essential qualities of our wilderness lands.
 Today only 20 percent of the wilderness areas managed by the Forest Service meet the minimum goals for stewardship.
 Come help us to achieve these goals for Eagle Cap and celebrate the 50th anniversary of the Wilderness Act.
 Eagle Cap Wilderness offers the powerful combination of beautiful scenery and remoteness reminiscent of the European Alps and the Sierra.
 Granite peaks, punctuated by alpine lakes, reach elevations between 8,000 and 9,700 feet.
 Eagle Cap's 361,446 acres of wilderness feature 534 miles of trails, allowing exploration of diverse terrain, and varied flora and fauna; wildflowers abound in high alpine meadows.
 During our stay we may see black bear, deer, elk, mountain goats, big horn sheep, and eagles (there are no poisonous snakes or grizzly bears).

 Trails are our primary focus.
-We will reconstruct and brush trails, and where necessary build water bars and steps.
+We will reconstruct and brush trails and, where necessary, build water bars and steps.
 Each day begins with a short hike, with minor elevation gain, to our work sites.
 We will use hand tools to move and place rock and large pruning clippers to remove brush.
 The work will be strenuous and physically demanding, but also very rewarding.
 The Forest Service trails staff will provide training on safety and equipment use.
-Our tentative project will be located along the West Lostine River Trail near the beautiful Minam Lake.
+Our tentative project will be located along the West Fork of the Wallowa River near the beautiful Frazier Lake.

-We will meet at 6:00 p.m. on Friday evening (August 1st) at the Williamson Campground on the Lostine River off HWY 82 east of La Grande.
-This evening and next morning, over potluck meals, we will get to know one another before hiking into the backcountry.
-The Forest Service will help us arrange safe parking for our vehicles before entering the backcountry.
+We will meet at 6:00 p.m. on the Friday evening (August 1st) at the Wallowa Lake State Park Campground on HWY 82 just south of Joseph, Oregon.
+This evening and the next morning, over potluck meals, we will get to know one another before hiking into the backcountry.
+Arrangements will be made with the Forest Service for safe parking of our vehicles before entering the backcountry.

-The trip officially begins on Saturday morning after we carpool to the Two Pan trailhead.
-The six-mile backpack into our Eagle Cap Wilderness base camp will be punctuated by Sunday lunch, our first official meal.
+Our trip officially begins on Saturday morning after we carpool to the Wallowa Lake trailhead.
+The seven-mile backpack into our Eagle Cap Wilderness base camp will be punctuated by Sunday lunch, our first official meal.
 While the Forest Service provides pack animals to carry our food, tools, and group equipment, each of us must carry personal gear, including tents, to the camp.
-We gain about 1,800 feet in elevation as the group advances through the day, pacing ourselves for everyone's safety and comfort.
+We gain about 2,200 feet in elevation as the group advances through the day, pacing ourselves for everyone's safety and comfort.

 Arriving at the campsite by early afternoon, we will spend the rest of the afternoon organizing the camp and kitchen, digging a latrine, and setting up the water system.
-The next six days will involve four days of work with two days off, dedicated to resting and exploring this scenic area.
-Destinations include spectacular alpine lakes and perhaps Eagle Cap Peak.
+The next six days will involve four days of work with two days off dedicated to resting and exploring this scenic area.
+Destinations include spectacular alpine lakes and perhaps a nearby peak.

 After a final celebratory night, we’ll break camp and hike back to civilization on Saturday morning, August 9th, arriving dirtier and more spirited than when we left.
-Although the trip officially ends at the trailhead, everyone is encouraged to share dinner at the famous Terminal Gravity Brewpub to mark the finish to our shared wilderness adventure.
+Although the trip officially ends at the trailhead, everyone is encouraged to share dinner at the famous Terminal Gravity Brewpub in the town of Enterprise to mark the finish to our shared wilderness adventure.

 The Eagle Cap Wilderness is about five hours east of Portland, Oregon, four hours south of Spokane, Washington, four hours northwest of Boise, Idaho, and about four hours south of Lewiston, Idaho, all of which are served by commercial airlines.